-In addition to red and white foods, Canada has numerous foods that we call our own and we are super proud of.
-We all know and love poutine; there’s nanimo bars, which are one of my favourite homemade treats.
-There’s donairs and buttertarts; there’s bannock and Montreal-style bagels; and of course there’s maple syrup.
+Canada has numerous foods that we call our own and we are super proud of.
+We all know and love poutine.
+Then, there’s nanimo bars, which are one of my favourite homemade treats.
+We can’t forget about donairs and buttertarts.
+Oh, and there’s bannock and Montreal-style bagels too.
+And, of course, maple syrup.

 However you celebrate Canada Day, I hope you have fun and enjoy it to the fullest.
-We live in a great country and we should acknowledge that and be thankful for it every chance we get, not only on July 1st.
-Whether your celebrations are big or small, with lots of red and white food or a pizza delivery, I wish you a happy and safe Canada Day!
+We live in a great country.
+We should acknowledge that and be thankful for it every chance we get, not only on July 1st.
+Whether your celebrations are big or small; whether it’s with lots of red and white food or a pizza delivery; I wish you a happy and safe Canada Day!

 Red Berry Swirl Tartlets